Amirmahdikahdouii/Docs/Docker.md

 ##### Flags

+- `-d` | `--detach`: Run container in background and print container ID
 - `-i` | `--interactive` : Keep STDIN open even it not attached
 - `-t` | `--tty`: Allocate a pseudo-TTY `Means that it will allocate a pseudo terminal to the container for us`
 - `-it`: You can simply run a container in attach mode and interact with container for example `STDIN`
+- `-p` | `--publish`: Publish a container's port(s) to the host
+- `--restart`: Restart policy to apply when a container exits (default "no"), Example: `docker run --restart=always busybox:latest`
+- `--rm`: Automatically remove the container and its associated anonymous volumes when it exits
+- `--name`: Assign a name to the container

 #### docker rm  <container_name> | <container_id>

 Remove one or more containers.
 You can pass container names or ids separated by space, to remove them all